 Machine Learning Projects

 My main focus is on using open-source algorithms and off-the-shelf cameras to determine human wrist kinematics.
-Designing experiments, creating datasets, and refining model parameters has lead me to a high-degree of success in this.
+Designing experiments, creating datasets, and refining model parameters has led me to a high-degree of success in this.
 The video illustrates a 3D markerset generated through 2D videos and computer vision techniques.
-The green segment seen represents markers placed on a subjects knuckles and the blue segment represents markers on their wrist.
+The green segment seen represents markers placed on a subject's knuckles and the blue segment represents markers on their wrist.
 The orange segment is a connection representing the movement of the hand in relation to the wrist.

 Laboratory experiments were conducted to build the dataset that was used in training a wrist angle prediction model.
 A gold-standard motion capture system was used alongside off-the-shelf cameras to build a dataset that contained marker locations with ground-truth wrist angles.
 I have successfully achieved a high-degree of accuracy when using both a multi-camera and single camera approach to solving this issue.
 Through the use of deep neural networks, I was able to achieve an angular value with a mean absolute error of approximately 5 degrees when compared to the current gold-standard.